-- a. disclose to the health benefit plan, the state, and the general public the name of the relevant third party, and - b. provide a process through which patients and providers potentially impacted by the third-party's analysis or research may provide input to the P&T committee; - 5.
+a. disclose to the health benefit plan, the state, and the general public the name of the relevant third party, and

+- b. provide a process through which patients and providers potentially impacted by the third-party's analysis or research may provide input to the P&T committee; - 5.
 Specialists with current clinical expertise who actively treat patients in a specific therapeutic area, and the specific conditions within a therapeutic area, must participate in formulary decisions regarding each therapeutic area and specific condition; - 6.
 The P&T committee must base its clinical decisions on the strength of scientific evidence, standards of practice, and nationally accepted treatment guidelines; - 7.
-The P&T committee must consider whether a particular drug has a clinically meaningful therapeutic advantage over other drugs in terms of safety, effectiveness, or clinical outcome for patient populations who may be treated with the drug;

-1 8.
-The P&T committee must evaluate and analyze treatment 2 protocols and procedures related to the health plan's formulary at 3 least annually; 4 9.
-The P&T committee must review formulary management 5 activities, including exceptions and appeals processes, prior 6 authorization, step therapy, quantity limits, generic substitutions, 7 therapeutic interchange, and other drug utilization management 8 activities for clinical appropriateness and consistency with 9 industry standards and patient and provider organization guidelines; 10 10.
-The P&T committee must annually review and provide a 11 written report to the pharmacy benefits manager on: 12 a. the percentage of prescription drugs on formulary 13 subject to each of the types of utilization management 14 described in paragraph 9 of this subsection, 15 b. rates of adherence and nonadherence to medicines by 16 therapeutic area, 17 c. rates of abandonment of medicines by therapeutic area, 18 d. recommendations for improved adherence and reduced 19 abandonment, 20 e. recommendations for improvement in formulary 21 management practices consistent with patient and 22 provider organization and other clinical guidelines; provided that 23 the report shall be subject to the conditions in subsection C of this section;
+The P&T committee must consider whether a particular drug has a clinically meaningful therapeutic advantage over other drugs in terms of safety, effectiveness, or clinical outcome for patient populations who may be treated with the drug; - 8.
+The P&T committee must evaluate and analyze treatment protocols and procedures related to the health plan's formulary at least annually; - 9.
+The P&T committee must review formulary management activities, including exceptions and appeals processes, prior authorization, step therapy, quantity limits, generic substitutions, therapeutic interchange, and other drug utilization management activities for clinical appropriateness and consistency with 1 2 industry standards and patient and provider organization guidelines; 10.
+The P&T committee must annually review and provide a 3 4 written report to the pharmacy benefits manager on: 5 the percentage of prescription drugs on formulary a. subject to each of the types of utilization management 6 7 described in paragraph 9 of this subsection, rates of adherence and nonadherence to medicines by 8 b.
+9 therapeutic area, rates of abandonment of medicines by therapeutic area, 10 C. 11 recommendations for improved adherence and reduced d.
+12 abandonment, 1.3 recommendations for improvement in formulary е.
+14 management practices consistent with patient and 15 provider organization and other clinical guidelines; 16 provided that the report shall be subject to the 17 conditions in subsection C of this section; 18 The P&T committee must review and make a formulary decision 19 on a new U.S. Food and Drug Administration approved drug within 20 ninety (90) days of such drug's approval, or must provide a clinical 21 justification if this time frame is not met; 22 12.
+The P&T committee must review procedures for medical review 23 of, and transitioning new plan enrollees to, appropriate formulary 24 alternatives to ensure that such procedures appropriately address situations involving enrollees stabilized on drugs that are not on the health plan formulary (or that are on formulary but subject to prior authorization, step therapy, or other utilization management requirements).